-- 3.1.7.1.
+3.1.7.1.
 The total CO emissions for the Sambrito Compressor Station.
 The emissions of CO for the Sambrito Compressor Station shall be recorded at the end of each month, beginning with the first calendar month that operation commences.

 Prior to 12 full months of operation under, the permittee shall, at the end of each month, add the emissions for that month to the calculated emissions for all previous months since permit issuance and record the total.
 Thereafter, the permittee shall, at the end of each month, add the emissions for that month to the calculated emissions for the preceding 11 months and record a new 12-month total.
-CO and NOx emissions from all controlled, uncontrolled, and IEUs specified in this permit shall be included in the calculation; - 3.1.7.2.
+CO and NOx emissions from all controlled, uncontrolled, and IEUs specified in this permit (#SMNSR-SU-000049-2023.002b) shall be included in the calculation;

+- 3.1.7.2.
 Manufacturer and/or equivalent permittee or vendor specifications and maintenance requirements for each engine, catalytic control system, temperature-sensing device, and pressure-measuring device; - 3.1.7.3.
 All calibration and maintenance conducted for each engine, catalytic control system, temperature sensing device, and pressure-measuring device; - 3.1.7.4.
-All temperature measurements required by this permit, as well as a description of any corrective actions taken pursuant to this permit; - 3.1.7.5.
-All pressure drop measurements required by this permit, as well as a description of any corrective actions taken pursuant to this permit;

-- 3.1.7.6.
-Records sufficient to demonstrate, pursuant to this permit, that the fuel for the engines is pipeline-quality natural gas in all respects, with the exception of the CO2 concentration in the natural gas; - 3.1.7.7.
-The results of all required testing and monitoring in this permit.
+All temperature measurements required by this permit(#SMNSR-SU-000049-2023.002b), as well as a description of any corrective actions taken pursuant to this permit (#SMNSR-SU-000049-2023.002b); - 3.1.7.5.
+All pressure drop measurements required by this permit (#SMNSR-SU-000049-2023.002b), as well as a description of any corrective actions taken pursuant to this permit (#SMNSR-SU-000049-2023.002b); - 3.1.7.6.
+Records sufficient to demonstrate, pursuant to this permit (#SMNSR-SU-000049-2023.002b), that the fuel for the engines is pipeline-quality natural gas in all respects, with the exception of the CO2 concentration in the natural gas; - 3.1.7.7.
+The results of all required testing and monitoring in this permit (#SMNSR-SU-000049-2023.002b).
 The records shall include the following: - 3.1.7.7.1.
 The date, place, and time of sampling measurements; - 3.1.7.7.2.
 The date(s) analyses were performed; - 3.1.7.7.3.
 The company or entity that performed the analyses; - 3.1.7.7.4.
 The analytical techniques or methods used; - 3.1.7.7.5.
 The results of such analyses or measurements; and - 3.1.7.7.6.
-The operating conditions as existing at the time of sampling or measurements; - 3.1.7.8.
-All catalyst replacements, engine rebuilds, and engine replacements; - 3.1.7.9.
-Each rebuilt or replaced engine break-in period, pursuant to the requirements of this permit, where an existing engine that has been rebuilt or replaced resumes operation without the catalyst control system, for a period not to exceed 200 hours; and - 3.1.7.10.
+The operating conditions as existing at the time of sampling or measurement;

+- 3.1.7.8.
+All catalyst replacements, engine rebuilds, and engine replacements. - 3.1.7.9.
+Each rebuilt or replaced engine break-in period, pursuant to the requirements of this permit (#SMNSR-SU-000049-2023.002b), where an existing engine that has been rebuilt or replaced resumes operation without the catalyst control system, for a period not to exceed 200 hours. - 3.1.7.10.
 Each time any engine is shut down due to a deviation at the inlet temperature to the catalyst bed or pressure drop across the catalyst bed.
 The permittee shall include in the record the cause of the problem, the corrective action taken, and the timeframe for bringing the temperature at the inlet to the catalyst bed or the pressure drop across the catalyst bed back into the range of compliance.